Academic IELTS Writing task 1 Sample 16 - The chart below shows estimated world illiteracy rates by region and by gender

 The illiteracy rate in Latin America / Caribbean and East Asia / Oceania was only 1 percent (approximately), 10 percent and 14 percent (approximately) respectively considering both male and female.
 Sub-Saharan Africa, the Arab States and South Asia had rates of approximately 40%, 41% and 45%.
 Illiterate women were higher than the illiterate men in all the given countries.

 In the developed countries, the proportion of literacy among men and female was almost similar but the differences increased for Asia, Arab states and Africa.
-Among the given 6 countries, South Asian population were far more illiterate than any other country.
+Among the given 6 countries, the South Asian population were far more illiterate than any other country.

 (Approximately 163 words)